 That was fine.
 I would be here for four more weeks.

 The two weeks came—and no post.
-I had it addressed to the school I taught at, as I had overheard one of my colleagues saying he did with all his mail.
-Furthermore, at the kost that I stayed at, there were no letter boxes, mail boxes, boxes of any kind.
+I had it addressed to the school I taught at, as I had overheard one of my colleagues saying he did that with all his mail.
+Furthermore, at the kost where I was staying, there were no letter boxes, mail boxes, boxes of any kind.
 I had never seen a mail truck or even bike the entire time in Jakarta.
 For all I knew, there was an underground postal system.
 Magically, letters and packages sprouted on the desks of my colleagues.

 I eagerly awaited the blossoming of my own precious parcel.